Refinitiv/Real-Time-SDK/Java/Ema/README.md

 - High Water Mark setting on socket channel

-- Removing one deprecation.
-Now reconnectAttemptLimit,reconnectMinDelay,reconnectMaxDelay,xmlTraceEnable,MsgKeyInUpdates only can be configured on Consumer/IProvider/NiProvider instance level.
+- Parameters, reconnectAttemptLimit, reconnectMinDelay, reconnectMaxDelay, xmlTraceEnable, MsgKeyInUpdates only can be configured on Consumer/IProvider/NiProvider instance level.

 ## Consumer Features:
 - Default Admin Domain Requests: EMA uses default login, directory and dictionary request while connecting to server.
 This provides minimum configuration for applications to get up and running.